NICEIC vs NAPIT: Which Scheme Should You Join?

 When you are ready to register with a competent person scheme to self-certify your electrical work under Part P, the two biggest names you will encounter are NICEIC and NAPIT.
 Both are government-approved competent person schemes that allow you to self-certify notifiable electrical work in domestic properties, but they differ in history, cost, and reputation.

 This guide provides an honest, factual comparison of the two schemes to help you decide which is the better fit for your business.
-Both are legitimate and respected within the industry, so the right choice depends on your priorities, budget, and business needs.
+For broader context, see our competent person scheme guide and our guide to registering as an electrician.
+Both schemes are legitimate and respected within the industry, so the right choice depends on your priorities, budget, and business needs.

 NICEIC (National Inspection Council for Electrical Installation Contracting) was established in 1956 and is the oldest and largest electrical contractor registration scheme in the UK.
 It is now managed by Certsure and has been the dominant name in electrical scheme registration for decades.